gabrielelana/vim-markdown/spec/features/lists.md

 * list items can have *inline content that spans multiple lines*

-*this is not a list item but a weak emphasys element beginning at the beginning of the line*
+*this is not a list item but a weak emphasis element beginning at the beginning of the line*

 * this is a list item that ends with an asterisk *

 Everything that immediately follows a list item is still part of the list item and a list item could not contain (at least for Github but not for the original Dingus interpreter) block elements like headers

 * This is a list item
-# This is not an header, is the continuation
+# This is not an header, is the continuation of the previous list item, an empty line is needed to terminate a list item

 # This is an header